dgraph-io/dgraph-docs/content/dql-syntax/json-mutation-format.md

  }
 ```

-Running this mutation, you can see that Dgraph returns the UID of the created node with the `diggy` identifier :
+When you run this mutation, you can see that Dgraph returns the UID of the node that was created with the `diggy` identifier:

 {{< highlight json "linenos=false,hl_lines=7 " >}}
 {